Determining triangulations and quadrangulations by boundary distances: Disc quadrangulations

 In this section we prove Theorem \ref{main:quad}.
-The proof follows the same lines as that of Theorem \ref{main:tri} but is slightly simpler, largely due to identification of boundary distances in the reduced quadrangulation being more straightforward.
+The proof follows the same lines as that of Theorem \ref{main:tri} but is slightly simpler, largely due to identification of boundary distances in the reduced near-quadrangulation being more straightforward.
+Again, by Lemma \ref{lem:hamilton}, we may assume that the cyclic ordering of boundary vertices is known.